 Absence of any established team boundaries allows for more flexibility when managing the expansion and contraction of staff numbers.

-Minimise storage at individual desks to encourage the use of centrally located team storage units, which will reduce clutter and free up space in the work area.
+Minimise storage at individual workstations to encourage the use of centrally located team storage units, which will reduce clutter and free up space in the work area.

-Where appropriate, encourage the use of personal lockers and a clear desk policy to allow for future sharing of desks.
+Where appropriate, encourage the use of personal lockers and a clear desk policy to allow for future sharing of workstations.